sajeedazam/VehicleManager/README.md

  *Note: Use of the word **Vehicles** implies that the user can set the type of vehicle so that it shows whether the vehicle is of type truck / sedan / bike.
 The domain of vehicles excludes public transportations such as buses and taxis unless the user finds a use of it in any other way.
-Furthermore, this application does not do a check on the license plate number as this is for global use, in other words different countries have different kinds of license plate with varied use of digits, letters (including different language's letters) or even words.
+Furthermore, this application does not do a check on the license plate number as this is for global use, in other words, different countries have different kinds of license plate with varied use of digits, letters (including different language's letters) or even words.
 Hence, the license plate will be stored as a string.*